PostHog/posthog.com/contents/docs/contribute/contribute-to-website.md

 ![Visual Studio Code terminal](../../images/docs/contribute/visual-studio-code-terminal.png)

 Don't worry!
-We only need to run a few more commands in the terminal.
+We only need to run a few commands in the terminal.

 </HiddenSection>